grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: Original
 .. note::
-    The value must be one of the following options ['Original', 'Upwind', 'UpwindSine']
+    The value must be one of the following options: Original, Upwind, UpwindSine

 .. warning::
     In Python we will define *Solver.TerrainFolSlopeUpwind* which will set    *SolverTerrainFollowingGrid.SlopeUpwindFormulation* inside the ParFlow .pfidb file.